Design a Better Future

 What are the Course Fees?

-Free for eligible jobseekers (for 9 months) / Returners and Carers and those in receipt of Covid-19 Pandemic Unemployment Payment who qualify through HCI.
-See the criteria here.
+Free for eligible jobseekers (who are in receipt of eligible for for 9 of previous 12 months) / Returners and Carers who qualify through HCI.
+Eligibility for those in receipt of Covid-19 Pandemic Unemployment Payment is yet to be confirmed.
+See eligibility criteria here.
+Please note, this criteria is subject to change before launch.

 Non-HCI: €6,300 (EU Citizens) / €12,600 (Non-EU Citizens)

 What do I do next?

 Please click this link below to take you to an online registration form.
 Complete this form and we will send you further information about the course.
 Please note that by completing this form you are simply expressing an interest in the course and not making a formal application.

 For more information contact Mary Saunders at firstname.lastname@example.org